Articles on Scotland’s Economy

 Scottish Government New Bonds

 By borrowing from the financial markets, the Scottish government seeks to reduce its financial obligations to the UK government.
 Soon, the Scottish government will issue its own bonds.
-As outlined in the Scottish Government announcement, it is the first step for Scotland to demonstrate to international markets that it is [...]
+As outlined in the Scottish Government announcement, it is the first step for Scotland to demonstrate to international markets that it is a stable destination for more foreign investment.
+I first wrote [...]

 Private sector debt in Scotland

 Private sector debt in Scotland - the real ticking time bomb You can be sure of one thing.
 If politicians and mainstream economists are not talking about something, it must be important.
 We live in an era of misdirection.
-Ample headlines and column inches are dedicated to the national debt. [...]
+Ample headlines and column inches are dedicated to the national debt.
+Nothing is written about private sector debt.
+Thankfully, both Professor [...]

 The EU’s SGP in an independent Scotland

 Adopting the EU's SGP in an independent Scotland will undermine economic resilience.
 Discussion paper: Undermining Economic Resilience - The Economic Impact of Adopting the European Union’s Stability and Growth Pact in an Independent Scotland.
 Dr Dirk Ehnts and William Thomson.
-The paper is written with a specific period in mind: [...]
+The paper is written with a specific period in mind: the decade after a vote for Scotland to become independent. [...]

 Scottish Currency Project.
 The Transition to a Scottish Currency

 Over the coming months, Scotonomics will consult with monetary operations academics and finance professionals to build the knowledge base on a transition to a Scottish Currency after independence.
-We will also refer to and cite the extensive literature on currency creation, currency operations, transitioning to a new currency, and establishing [...]
+We will also refer to and cite the extensive literature on currency creation, currency operations, transitioning to a new currency, and establishing a new currency.
+We are fortunate that the literature is [...]

 Scotland’s exports are stuck

 Food and drink exports have increased by 7% in the last decade.
 But look behind that figure and you see a very different story about Scotland's exports.
 A 'story' emerged at the end of May about Scotland's food and drink exports.
-The Herald picked up on the story, but [...]
+The Herald picked up on the story, but I couldn’t see it anywhere else (apart from various threads, [...]

 Understanding Scotland Economy Tracker Response from Scotonomics

 Understanding Scotland Economy Tracker - The underlying story of Scotland’s economy is a lack of government spending For the last four years The Understanding Scotland Economy tracker has been tracking the general public’s views on the economy.
 See the latest report here.
-Every quarter we get a feel for economic [...]
+Every quarter we get a feel for economic sentiment from a cross section of over 2000 Scots.
+I [...]

 A Government Job Guarantee in a Wellbeing Economy

 A Government Job Guarantee must be a central economic policy in a wellbeing economy and should be central to the next independence campaign.
 William Thomson's introduction to a Government Job Guarantee.
-Although the Job Guarantee is a macroeconomic policy designed to stabilise the economy, it has other appealing features. [...]
+Although the Job Guarantee is a macroeconomic policy designed to stabilise the economy, it has other appealing features.
+A job guarantee is a priority if we are to [...]

 Greece shows the importance of Scotland issuing its own currency

 The experience of Greece provides an another example of the importance of Scotland issuing its own currency One of the scare stories we hear about Scottish independence is that Greece's economic and social troubles in the early 2010s should be taken as warning for an independent Scotland.
-The truth is [...]
+The truth is that Greece's story strongly points us in one direction, away [...]

 Scotland’s Fight Against UK Fiscal Austerity

 The Scottish Government call it 'Social Security'.
 It is 'Welfare' in Westminster.
 Clear Blue Water: Scotland's Fight Against UK Fiscal Austerity It’s rare indeed to be able to match the words of a politician with their actions.
-The proposed 2025/26 Scottish budget listed eradicating child poverty as one of its [...]
+The proposed 2025/26 Scottish budget listed eradicating child poverty as one of its four priorities.
+In a budget speech earlier this month, John [...]

 Join Over 1250 people Enjoying Our Regular Contact